-We believe that the competitive marketplace for executive talent and our desire to retain our Executive Officers require us, subject to compliance with applicable law, to provide our Executive Officers with a severance package.
-Each of our Executive Officers who are not members of our Executive Management Team is eligible to receive severance benefits in the event the Company chooses to terminate the Executive Officer without cause.
-Subject to the Committee's approval, the benefits provided in the event of an involuntary termination under the terms of our Executive Severance Benefit Policy include a cash severance benefit limited to 52 weeks of base salary; a pro rata share of the termination year's award under the Bonus Plan for such executive; treatment of outstanding long-term incentive awards as provided for in the terms and conditions of each award (as more fully described under "Executive Compensation- Potential Payments Upon Termination or Change of Control"); and outplacement services not to exceed 5% of the base salary of the executive.
+The competitive marketplace for executive talent and our desire to retain our Executive Officers require us, subject to compliance with applicable law, to provide our Executive Officers with a severance package.
+Each of our Executive Officers who are not members of our Executive Management Team is eligible to receive severance benefits in the event the Company chooses to terminate the Executive Officer without cause or the Executive Officer voluntarily terminates employment for good reason (both referred to as a "qualifying").

+termination").
+Subject to the Committee's approval, the benefits provided in the event of a qualifying termination under the terms of our Executive Severance Benefit Policy include a cash severance benefit limited to one year of base salary; a pro rata share of the termination year's award under the Bonus Plan for such executive; treatment of outstanding long-term incentive awards as provided for in the terms and conditions of each award (as more fully described under "Executive Compensation-Potential Payments Upon Termination or Change of Control"); and outplacement services not to exceed 5% of the base salary of the executive.
+In 2023, the policy was updated to increase the amount of the cash severance benefit to Executive Officers reporting directly to the Chief Executive Officer to two times base salary in the event of a qualifying termination that occurs 30 days prior to or 24 months following a change of control.

-We also believe that the interests of our shareholders are served by including a double-trigger change-in-control provision in the Bonus Plan and the Long-Term Incentive Plan for Named Executive Officers who would be integral to the success of, and are most likely to be impacted by, a change of control the Company.
-By requiring two triggering events to occur, we believe that those Executive Officers who remain with the Company through a change of control will be appropriately focused on the success of the combined enterprise while those who depart because of a change of control will be appropriately compensated.
-The types of payments that will be made to our executives, along with estimated values as of December 31, 2022, are described under "Executive Compensation-Potential Payments Upon Termination or Change of Control."
+The interests of our shareholders are served by including a double-trigger change-in-control provision in the Bonus Plan and the Long-Term Incentive Plan for Named Executive Officers who would be integral to the success of, and are most likely to be impacted by, a change of control the Company.
+By requiring two triggering events to occur, those Executive Officers who remain with the Company through a change of control will be appropriately focused on the success of the combined enterprise while those who depart because of a change of control will be appropriately compensated.
+The types of payments that will be made to our executives, along with estimated values as of December 31, 2023, are described under "Executive Compensation-Potential Payments Upon Termination or Change of Control."

 The Committee periodically reviews severance packages offered to the Executive Officers that are not part of our Executive Management Team to ensure the benefits are aligned with prevailing market practices.
-For a Named Executive Officer to receive the benefits described above, the Named Executive Officer must first sign a release of all claims against the Company and enter into a non-competition, non-solicitation, and confidentiality agreement covering our trade secrets and proprietary information.
+For a Named Executive Officer to receive the benefits described above, the Named Executive Officer must first sign a release of all claims against the Company and enter into a legally compliant non-competition, non-solicitation, and confidentiality agreement covering our trade secrets and proprietary information.